-Even the most successful traders and investors are alive to the fact that their trading involves risks.
-Many of them have lost tremendous amount of money in the past.
+Even the most successful traders and investors are alive to the fact that their trading involves risks, and many of them have lost tremendous amount of money in the past.

 The same is true for William Ackman, the poster boy of activist investing who has managed to lose more than $8 billion in the past one year.

 Hedge funds derive their name from the fact that they hedge their trades.
 This means they make money regardless of the direction the market moves.
 In simple words, they are uncorrelated to the market movements.

 Arbitrage Trading in the simplest term is the act of buying an item (such as gold) while simultaneously selling a related item (such as the dollar) in the same market or in a different market.
-The idea behind this is that of correlation.

 Correlation is a statistical process that measures the mutual relationship between items.
 In the financial market, the correlation can be between items in the same industry (such as Facebook and Twitter) or items that are in different areas such as crude oil and the dollar.

 → How Maximize Returns with a good Statistical Arbitrage Strategy